ehcache/ehcache-jcache/ehcache-jcache/README.md

 Development
 --------
 Active development of the jcache-ehcache module follows changes to the spec.
-It will happen on the
+There will be no attempt to maintain backwards compatibility between release versions; the focus of each release will be compliance with the latest JSR107 spec.

 Release
 --------